A Charmed Life

 “Jasmine...”
 Jeff swallowed the lump in his throat.
 “We’re so sorry.
 We ... we tried ... we tried so hard...”

-If he paused to offer his condolences to the rest of the family, he couldn’t remember.
-Jeff stopped, shaken, in the funeral home’s side parking lot with his back to the line of people waiting to enter.
+Another tear slipped down his cheek.
+Jasmine nodded in understanding and her tears flowed again.
+She kissed him on the cheek, then he silently left.
+If he’d paused to offer his condolences to the rest of the family, he couldn’t remember.
+He stopped, shaken, in the funeral home’s side parking lot with his back to the line of people waiting to enter.
 Nick put an arm around his shoulders while Jeff calmed himself.

 “You sure you want to go Saturday, Jeff?”
 Shawna asked.
 He straightened up, the steel of resolve returning to his spine.

-“Charlie Mike,” Jeff whispered back.
+“Charlie Mike,” he whispered back.

 “Huh?”

-Charlie Mike – Continue Mission.
+“Charlie Mike - Continue Mission.
 Warrior ethos, Shawna: the mission is more important than you are.
-Tonight was only half the task assigned; Saturday is the other.”
+Tonight was only half the task assigned, Saturday is the other.”

 “We’re behind you, Jeff,” Glen McDaniel said to the agreement of the rest of the group.

-Two days later, Jasmine Ruiz didn’t care who saw her crying.
+Two days later Jasmine Ruiz didn’t care who saw her crying.

 “Miss Ruiz, ladies and gentlemen, my name is Seamus Brophy.
-On behalf of the Medford Firefighters Local 1032, the Medford Police Patrolman’s Association, and the Brophy Ambulance Group, we would like to announce the creation of a scholarship at Medford High School sponsored jointly by our three entities.
-The scholarship will be awarded annually to the student who best displays the qualities of moral courage, integrity, and selflessness in their life.
+On behalf of the Medford Firefighters IAFF Local 1032, the Medford Police Patrolman’s Association, and the Brophy Ambulance Group, we would like to announce the creation of a scholarship at Medford High School sponsored jointly by our three entities; the scholarship will be awarded annually to the student who best displays the qualities of moral courage, integrity and selflessness in their life.
 This scholarship will be known as the Liliana Sepulveda Memorial Scholarship.”
+Jasmine burst into tears while the priest led the assembly in applause.
+Seamus continued when the applause faded away.

 The color guard paused in the nave of the church.
 They replaced the pall on Lily’s casket with an American flag.
-The color guard stepped out with their flags first, and a voice command echoed outside:
+The color guard stepped out with their flags first and a voice command echoed outside:

 A voice ordered, “AT A SLOW CADENCE!
 FORWARD!
 MARCH!”
 Snare and bass drums marked time for the marchers.
 The pipes took up a slow-marching lament.

-Jasmine’s tears leaked from her eyes while she took the flag from Jeff.
-Jeff stood, rendered a final salute, and moved away to rejoin his group from Saturday.
+“Miss Ruiz, please accept this flag as a reminder of your daughter’s courage.
+We shall always remember our sister in service.”
+Jasmine’s tears flowed while she took the flag from Jeff; he stood, rendered a final salute, and moved away to rejoin his group from Saturday.

 “Some, Stan, yes.
 I’ve still got a ways to go in dealing with it, but I don’t feel the crushing weight all the time, at least.
 I’m taking a vacation with my family starting tomorrow.”